nomeata/haskell-for-readers/haskell-for-readers.md

 For all these type constructors, there is something else that we want to do.
 When we have a value `x` of type `a`, we want to be able to treat it as

 * a computation that could fail (but doesn’t), or
-* a computation that could access state of type `s` (but doesn’t actually loo at it) before returning `x`,
+* a computation that could access state of type `s` (but doesn’t actually look at it) before returning `x`,
 * a parser that does not touch the input, but simply always produces `x`,
 * etc.

-Again, we could have separate function for each of these, say, injection functions, but that would be tedious.
+Again, we could have separate functions for each of these injections, but that would be tedious.
 So if we try to phrase this as an abstract type, in terms of `m`, we get `a -> m a`.

 This brings us to the concept of a monad: A type constructor that allows composition and injection in this way is a monad.